Lipase member H

 Lipase member H is an enzyme that in humans is encoded by the LIPH gene.

-This gene encodes a membrane-bound member of the mammalian triglyceride lipase family.
-It catalyzes the production of 2-acyl lysophosphatidic acid (LPA), which is a lipid mediator with diverse biological properties that include platelet aggregation, smooth muscle contraction, and stimulation of cell proliferation and motility.
+Also sometimes called Phosphatidic acid-specific PLA1β, this enzyme functions as a phospholipase that specifically acts on phosphatidic acid, producing the signaling molecule 2-acyl lysophosphatidic acid (LPA).
+LPA is a lipid mediator with diverse biological properties that include platelet aggregation, smooth muscle contraction, and stimulation of cell proliferation and motility.